 I sighed, not that I was expecting a different answer.
-From what I could see out the windows of our little spaceship, it seemed like Uriel’s end goal was to stay in orbit around the sun, in between Earth and Mars.
-At least, the sun appeared a bit smaller than I remembered, and thankfully it didn’t seem to be shrinking further.
+From what I could see out the windows of our little spaceship, it seemed like Uriel’s end goal was to stay in orbit around the sun, following behind Earth.
+At least, the sun looked a similar size in the sky as it did from Earth, and thankfully it didn’t seem to be shrinking.
+From here, Earth appeared as a big blue star that was always in the same place relative to the ship, after accounting for our constant spinning.

 I finished my coffee and replaced the empty dishware in the dumbwaiter, where it quickly rose out of sight to be washed.
 I stood up and pulled on my overalls, and then my socks and boots, just as I’d done every day back on Earth.
-I admit, my life aboard this weird little spaceship is not that qualitatively different than it was at home.
+I admit, my life aboard this weird little spaceship was not that qualitatively different than it had been at home.
 Just the scenery had changed, the food was better (and I didn’t have to make it or clean up), and the sense of nihilism was stronger.